xemexpress/UniMemo/source files/README/README.md

 #### Roadshow Algorithm

 <div style="text-align: justify;">
-The system defines '<u>extra travel distrance no more than 15 minutes</u>' as 'bypassing' with a speed of 1.25 meters per second by default.
+The system defines '<u>extra travel distance no more than 15 minutes</u>' as 'bypassing' with a speed of 1.25 meters per second by default.
 </div>

 <div style="margin-top: 10px; text-align: justify;">